Unless otherwise noted, all sessions meet at 10am Sundays, 14 Vesey St.

 December 8: Spiritual Autobiography

 The season of Advent invites us to reflect on the incarnation of Jesus.
 Early Church Father Irenaeus famously said that “the glory of God is a human being fully alive.”
 Through simple exercises in spiritual autobiography, participants will look at our own “incarnations,” our ongoing process of becoming human.
-Led by John Deuel, a member of the Trinity community who is an experienced Education for Ministry (EfM) mentor.
+Led by Kathy Bozzuti-Jones, Associate Director of Faith Formation.

 December 15: God and Me: “Where I’m From”